-Given under our hands the 28 th day of Febr ruary in the year Two Thousand and Seventeen.
+Given under our hands the 21 st day of February in the year Two Thousand and Seventeen.

 Ian Johnson, Chairman

 Denzil Drewry, Vice Chairman

 George Barrette

 Leigh Emery

 Bruce Tretter

 SELECTMEN OF WESTBOROUGH

 \Worcester, ss

-by posting up attested copies thereof at the Town Library ard in said Westborough and by mailing a copy thereof to the bruary, 2017.
+I have this day served the within Warrant by posting up attested copies thereof at the Town Library Bulletin Board and Town Hall Bulletin Board in said Westborough and by mailing a copy thereof to the residence of the Town Moderator all on February, 2017.

 s/Constable of Westborough

 \Worcester, ss